RobertZetterlund/intro-to-ai/assignment1/report.md

 # Task 2

-## Violin Plot

-In this section we present a Violinplot that we made.

-### New cases of Covid-19 in August in Sweden, Norway, Denmark and Finland
+## New cases of Covid-19 in August in Sweden, Norway, Denmark and Finland

 The graph explores the spread the reporting of new cases of Covid-19 vary in nordic countries during the month of August.
 ![img](fig/boxplot_covid.png)